Panopticon: Architecture of other institutions

+Applied to social surveillance

 In 1965, the conservative historian Shirley Robin Letwin traced the Fabian zest for social planning to early utilitarian thinkers.
 She argued that Bentham's pet gadget, the panopticon prison, was a device of such monstrous efficiency that it left no room for humanity.
 She accused Bentham of forgetting the dangers of unrestrained power and argued that "in his ardour for reform, Bentham prepared the way for what he feared".
 Recent libertarian thinkers began to regard Bentham's entire philosophy as having paved the way for totalitarian states.
 In the late 1960s, the American historian Gertrude Himmelfarb, who had published The Haunted House of Jeremy Bentham in 1965, was at the forefront of depicting Bentham's mechanism of surveillance as a tool of oppression and social control.
 David John Manning published The Mind of Jeremy Bentham in 1986, in which he reasoned that Bentham's fear of instability caused him to advocate ruthless social engineering and a society in which there could be no privacy or tolerance for the deviant.

 In the mid-1970s, the panopticon was brought to the wider attention by the French psychoanalyst Jacques-Alain Miller and the French philosopher Michel Foucault.
+Foucault first came across the panopticon architecture when he studied the origins of clinical medicine and hospital architecture in the second half of the 18th century.
 In 1975, Foucault used the panopticon as metaphor for the modern disciplinary society in Discipline and Punish.
-He argued that the disciplinary society had emerged in the 18th century and that discipline are techniques for assuring the ordering of human complexities, with the ultimate aim of docility and utility in the system.
-Foucault first came across the panopticon architecture when he studied the origins of clinical medicine and hospital architecture in the second half of the 18th century.
+According to Foucault, a disciplinary society had emerged in the 18th century, and this discipline consisted of techniques to reinforce the ordering of human complexities, with the ultimate aim of docility and utility in the system.
 He argued that discipline had replaced the pre-modern society of kings, and that the panopticon should not be understood as a building, but as a mechanism of power and a diagram of political technology.

+When talking about the applications of the panopticon to political and social theory, Foucault writes:

+The Panopticon [...] must be understood as a generalizable model of functioning; a way of deﬁning power relations in terms of the everyday life of men.
+No doubt Bentham presents it as a particular institution, closed in upon itself. [...]
+But the Panopticon must not be understood as a dream building: it is the diagram of a mechanism of power reduced to its ideal form; its functioning, abstracted from any obstacle, resistance or friction, must be represented as a pure architectural and optical system: it is in fact a ﬁgure of political technology that may and must be detached from any speciﬁc use.